 The vCISO service is still new and has not yet hit commodity services, which create a wide variety of monthly rates for similar skills.

 Another option for this line of service is to engage an independent consultant to provide the virtual CISO service.
-In this case, you can often reach out to current Chief Information Security Officers to solicit recommendations on colleagues that are currently offering a virtual CISO service on a part-time basis.
-Often, this will result in a significant discount over a consultancy firm and is a great way to engage a current CISO, without needing to hire full time.
+In this case, you can often reach out to current Chief Information Security Officers to solicit recommendations from colleagues that are currently offering a virtual CISO service on a part-time basis.
+Often, this will result in a significant discount over a consultancy firm and is a great way to engage a current CISO, without needing to hire full-time.

 How Much do Virtual CISO Services Vary from One Industry to the Next?